hsujeremy/youtube-party/README.md

 stream YouTube videos in sync using the Socket.IO library and the YouTube iFrame API.

-YouTube Party is no longer in active development and is currently in maintence mode.

 ## Architecture Overview

 The high-level architecture layout of YouTube Party is as follows: